cyclus/cyclus/CONTRIBUTING.rst

     .../cyclus_dir/$ git branch work
     .../cyclus_dir/$ git push origin work

-We now have the following situation: there exists the mainline copy of the master branch, there exists your fork's copy of the master and working branches, *AND* there exists your *local* copy of the master and working branches.
+We now have the following situation: there exists the mainline copy of the main branch, there exists your fork's copy of the main and working branches, *AND* there exists your *local* copy of the main and working branches.
 It is important now to note that you may wish to work from home or the office.
 If you keep your fork's branches up to date (i.e., "push" your changes before you leave), only your *local* copies of your branches may be different when you next sit down at the other location.